Becoming a registered carer allows eligible families to claim Child Care Benefit for the child care you provide.

 - your signature and the date

-If you are an individual providing care in an organisation, receipts can be issued by the organisation on your behalf.
+If you're an individual providing care in an organisation, receipts can be issued by the organisation on your behalf.
 These must contain the above information, including your Carer Reference Number and signature.
 An electronic signature is acceptable.

 You can only issue a receipt for periods of care that have already been provided and paid for.
 Receipts must not be provided for care that is part of a compulsory education program such as primary school.
 If care is provided for a child outside of school hours, receipts for registered care can only be issued for those hours.

-You cannot issue receipts for your own child if you are the registered carer.
+You can't issue receipts for your own child if you're the registered carer.
 Another registered carer will need to provide care to your child and issue the receipts.

 Things you need to tell us